Using the NewJOB option

 • If you wish a job to continue appearing for applicants after the official Deadline date, change the date listed at the to box to a later date.

 • If you extended the date listed in the to box, your position will continue to be publicly viewable and candidates will be able to continue applying to this position if you did not check the box above in the Deadline section.
-If you did check the box, your position will still be publically viewable, but candidates will be prevented from submitting any further applications.
+If you did check the box, your position will still be publicly viewable, but candidates will be prevented from submitting any further applications.

-4. The last item on this page, Job Status, is for updating the status of your position.
+3. The last item on this page, Job Status, is for updating the status of your position.
 If you wish to change the status, click on one button in the horizontal row of radio buttons.
 Your selections are:

 • The first button, current, is the default.
 It indicates that the position is open and active.
-These positions are publically viewable.
-Anyone can view current jobs.

 • Withdrawn should be selected when the position is withdrawn from the system.
 The job will still show up on the job list, but will be marked "withdrawn".